 "$5 from the sale of this t-shirt will be donated to Baltimore Chesapeake Bay Outward Bound School.
 Outward Bound uses experiential education techniques in a supportive yet challenging environment to teach their students that they are capable of more than they ever thought possible."

 We completed our 2020 season at the Fell's Point Farmer's Market .
-We may pop in once a month throughout the winter so check back for dates.
+We are looking forward to the 2021 season and may pop in to the winter market sometime between January and April 2021, so check back for dates.

 If you are a retailer and are interested in carrying some of our designs, please contact me via email email@example.com.